UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Holloway throws significantly more leather — a 2.7 sig. strike per minute gap.
 Oliveira is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Holloway has tighter striking defense, making opponents miss more often.

 The Pick: Max Holloway over Charles Oliveira.
-The model is firm on this one: Holloway at 77%.
-Notably, the betting market has Holloway at 68% implied while our model sees 77% — a 9-point disagreement that could signal value.
+We're leaning Holloway here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Holloway at 68% implied while our model sees 73% — a 5-point disagreement that could signal value.

 Neil Magny vs Erick Silva